thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 public land are not the only issues agitating the villages of Andhra Pradesh.
-There are two other categories of land: that being acquired for industries and special economic zones, and tribal land in the scheduled areas.
-The former category accounts for nothing less than two lakh acres, and probably much more than that and the latter is a tragedy all by itself, dealt with quite elaborately but still inadequately by the Ranga Rao Committee.
+There are two other categories of land: that being acquired for industries and _Special
+Economic Zones_, and tribal land in the
+_scheduled areas_.
+The former category
+accounts for nothing less than two lakh acres, and probably much more than that and the latter is a tragedy all by itself, dealt with quite elaborately but still inadequately by the _Ranga Rao Committee_.
 Villages across the state are agitated by these issues, but they require separate treatment, both for reasons of space and